Maps-Messaging/jms_selector_parser/syntax_document.md

 ### Linear Regression

-- **Description**: Performs linear regression analysis. *(Extension)*
+- **Description**: Performs linear regression analysis to predict a target variable based on one or more predictor variables.
+Linear regression fits a linear model to the data.
 - **Usage**: `linear_regression(operationName, modelName, param1, param2, ...)`
 - **Operations**:
-  - `predict`: Predicts the target value based on the input features.
+  - `predict`: Predicts the target value based on the input features using the linear regression model.
-  - `coefficients`: Returns the regression coefficients.
-  - `r_squared`: Returns the R-squared value of the model.
-  - `mse`: Returns the mean squared error of the model.
-  - `intercept`: Returns the intercept of the regression model.
 - **Example**:
   ```sql
   linear_regression(predict, temperature_model, temperature, humidity, pressure)